abogdanova/SwarmGE/README.md

 ##Initialisation
 --------------

-There are two main ways to initialise a GE individual: by generating a genome, or by generating a subtree.
-Generation of a genome can only be done by creating a random genome string and as such individuals cannot be controlled.
-Subtree generation on the other hand can be forced to conform to specified limits, e.g. depth limits.
-This is implemented in ramped half-half initialisation (also called Sensible initialisation).
-It is also possible to initialise a population using randomly generated subtrees, which is similar in theory to random genome initialisation except there is far less bias than random genome initialisation as a result of the number of production choices in the grammar.
+There are two main ways to initialise a GE individual: by generating a genome, or by generating a derivation tree.
+Generation of a genome can only be done by creating a random genome string, and as such the use of genome initialisation cannot guarantee control over any aspects of the initial population.
+Population initialisation via derivation tree generation on the other hand allows for fine control over many aspects of the initial population, e.g. depth limits.
+Unlike with genome initialisation,there are a number of different ways to initialise a population using derivation trees.
+Currently implemented methods are detailed below.

 ###Genome

 ####Random

 To generate individuals from initialised genomes, the only option currently implemented is to generate random genome strings.
-Thus, if you specify

-    --genome_init

-at the command line, PonyGE will automatically initialise individuals using randomly generated genome strings.
-If you are using this option, there is no need to specify any `--initialisation` argument directly.
+Activate with:

+    --initialisation uniform_genome

+or by setting the parameter `INITIALISATION` in either a parameters file or in the params dictionary.

+By default in PonyGE2, genomes of length 200 codons are generated when using random genome initialisation.
+However, this parameter can be changed using the flag:

+    --init_genome_length [INT]

+or by setting the parameter `INIT_GENOME_LENGTH` in either a parameters file or in the params dictionary, where `[INT]` is an integer which specifies the length of genomes to be initialised.

-*__NOTE__ that random genome initialisation in Grammatical Evolution should* *be used with caution as poor grammar design can have a negative impact on* *the quality of randomly initialised solutions due to the inherent bias* *capabilities of GE [Fagan et al., 2016; Nicolau & Fenton, 2016].*
+*__NOTE__ that random genome initialisation in Grammatical Evolution should be used with caution as poor grammar design can have a negative impact on the quality of randomly initialised solutions due to the inherent bias capabilities of GE [Fagan et al., 2016; Nicolau & Fenton, 2016].*

-###Subtree
+###Derivation Tree

-If using subtree initialisation, there are two options for generating individuals.
-You can either initialise a population of random subtrees, or you can use various "smart" initialisation methods implemented here.
+There are currently three options provided in PonyGE2 for initialising a population of individuals using derivation tree methods.
+You can either initialise a population of random derivation trees, or you can use various "smart" initialisation methods implemented here.

 ####Random

-Random subtree initialisation generates individuals by randomly building derivation trees up to the specified maximum initialisation depth limit.
+Random derivation tree initialisation generates individuals by randomly building derivation trees up to the specified maximum initialisation depth limit.

 Activate with:

-    --initialisation random_init
+    --initialisation uniform_tree

-*__NOTE__ that initialisation techniques use derivation tree methods by* *default.
-It is only necessary to specify the type of individual with which* *initialisation is to be run (e.g. genome or derivation tree) if you want* *to use genome-based methods.*
+or by setting the parameter `INITIALISATION` in either a parameters file or in the params dictionary.

-*__NOTE__ that there is no obligation that randomly generated derivation* *trees will extend to the depth limit; they will be of random size* *[Fagan et al., 2016].*
+*__NOTE__ that there is no obligation that randomly generated derivation trees will extend to the depth limit; they will be of random size [Fagan et al., 2016].*

-*__NOTE__ that randomly generated derivation trees will have a tendency* *towards smaller tree sizes [Fagan et al., 2016].*
+*__NOTE__ that randomly generated derivation trees will have a tendency towards smaller tree sizes [Fagan et al., 2016].*

 ####Ramped Half-Half

 Ramped Half-Half initialisation in Grammatical Evolution is often called "Sensible Initialisation" [Ryan and Azad, 2003].
 Sensible Initialisation follows traditional GP Ramped Half-Half initialisation by initialising a population of individuals using two separate methods: `Full` and `Grow`.

 `Full` initialisation generates a derivation tree where all branches extend to the specified depth limit.
 This tends to generate very bushy, evenly balanced trees [Fagan *et al.*, 2016].

 `Grow` initialisation generates a randomly built derivation tree where no branch extends *past* the depth limit.

-*__NOTE__ that `Grow` is analogous to random derivation tree initialisation.*
+*__NOTE__ that `Grow` is analogous to random derivation tree initialisation, i.e. no branch in the tree is __forced__ to reach the specified depth.*

-RHH initialisation generates pairs of solutions generated by both methods for a range of depths, up to a specified initialisation depth limit.
-This is known as "ramping".
-In PonyGE, ramping begins at a depth where sufficient unique solutions can be generated for the number of required solutions at that depth [Nicolau & Fenton, 2016].

 Activate with:

     --initialisation rhh

+or by setting the parameter `INITIALISATION` in either a parameters file or in the params dictionary.

+RHH initialisation generates pairs of solutions using both `full` and `grow` methods for a ramped range of depths.
+The maximum initialisation depth is set with the flag:

+    --max_init_tree_depth [INT]

+or by setting the parameter `MAX_INIT_TREE_DEPTH` in either a parameters file or in the params dictionary, where `[INT]` is an integer which specifies the maximum depth to which derivation trees are to be initialised.
+The default value is set at 10.

+By default in PonyGE, initialisation ramping _begins_ at a depth where sufficient unique solutions can be generated for the number of required solutions at that depth [Nicolau & Fenton, 2016].
+However, this value can be over-written in favor of a user-defined minimum ramping depth.
+This can be set with the flag:

+    --min_init_tree_depth [INT]

+or by setting the parameter `MIN_INIT_TREE_DEPTH` in either a parameters file or in the params dictionary, where `[INT]` is an integer which specifies the minimum depth from which derivation trees are to be initialised.

 ##Selection
 ---------